OpenVidu/openvidu.io-docs/docs/components/openvidu-admin-dashboard.md

       <i class="icon ion-android-alert warningIcon"></i>
   </div>
   <div class="warningBoxText">
-    We are using a basic server application which it does not include any recording and authentication logic.
+    We are using a very basic server application which does not include any recording and authentication logic.
 	<br>
-	As <i>AdminLoginComponent</i> and <i>AdminDashboardComponent</i> need an application server with user control and recording support respectively, we have simulating the admin authentication for educational purposes. <strong>You must include, in addition to the recording, authentication logic in your application server for having a secure admin dashboard.</strong>
+	As <i>AdminLoginComponent</i> and <i>AdminDashboardComponent</i> need an application server with user control and recording support respectively, we have simulated the admin authentication for educational purposes. <strong>You must include authentication logic in your server application to have a properly secured admin dashboard.</strong>
   </div>
 </div>

 ---

-First, we need to install the openvidu-angular library.
+First, we need to install the **openvidu-angular** library.
 You can check how to do that [here](api/openvidu-angular/).

-The [AdminLoginComponent](/api/openvidu-angular/components/AdminLoginComponent.html) emits an event when a login button is clicked.
-Listen to `onLoginButtonClicked` event we will be able to authenticate for accessing to the admin dashboard.
-As said above, we have simulated this authentication for teaching purposes.
+The [AdminLoginComponent](/api/openvidu-angular/components/AdminLoginComponent.html) emits an event when the login button is clicked.
+Listening to `onLoginButtonClicked` event we will be able to authenticate to gain access to the admin dashboard.
+As said above, we have simulated this authentication for educational purposes.

 ```html
 <ov-admin-login